 - old

+- my house

 - old

-- my house

 - went outside

 - My brothers

 - That would be a very evil thing

 The man, the master of the house, went out to them and said to them, "No, my brothers, please you must not act wickedly!
 Seeing that this man has come into my house, you must not do this disgraceful thing!